Kimutai-cloud/Form-Automation/README.md

 # AI Form Automation Tool

 A conversational AI-powered form automation tool that uses Puppeteer for web scraping and OpenAI for generating natural language questions.
-Built with clean architecture principles using TypeScript.

 ---

 ## 🚀 Features